Travelling Without Moving: Reception

 Critics have generally praised Travelling Without Moving for its focused and refined sound, as it deepened the acid-jazz and soul styles that were informed from their first two albums.
 Linton Chiswick of Q magazine said that this resulted in "a fat, squishy disco feel."
 Parry Gettelman also wrote that Kay had "evolved into quite a writer."
-The Source also gave the album 4 out of 5: "Travelling is essentially about the metaphysics of having a good time… Jamiroquai have a thousand musical tricks up their sleeves; edgy horns laced with jazz intricacies, energetic bass lines and disco rhythms, and a wider variety of tempos than usual in British funk."
+The Source also gave the album 4 out of 5: "Travelling is essentially about the metaphysics of having a good time...
+Jamiroquai have a thousand musical tricks up their sleeves; edgy horns laced with jazz intricacies, energetic bass lines and disco rhythms, and a wider variety of tempos than usual in British funk."
 Tom Moon remarked that: "There are no digital samples on Traveling Without Moving.
 In fact, just about every sound comes from a vintage analog instrument."

 Stephen Thompson of The A.V.
-Club said that the album "sounds an awful lot like its predecessor", but concluded: "It's a tribute to Jamiroquai that more of the same still sounds pretty damned good."
+Club said that the album "sounds an awful lot like its predecessor", but he concluded: "It's a tribute to Jamiroquai that more of the same still sounds pretty damned good."
 A Music Week reviewer wrote: "Jamiroquai still wear their influences firmly on their sleeve but this is their most accomplished and satisfying offering yet."
 Matt Diehl of Entertainment Weekly writes, "when it comes to Stevie Wonder, frontman Jason Kay still gets imitation confused with homage."
 In a 2004 discography review by Ben Sisario, Travelling Without Moving is the only Jamiroquai album rated slightly higher than others, with Sisario singling out "Virtual Insanity" and "Cosmic Girl" for being radio-friendly, but criticising the album's use of the didgeridoo.
 David Bennun of Muzik considered it "tepid funk" in an unfavorable review.
 The album's lyrics have also been criticised, with Matt Diehl writing they "ultimately strip away the soul."

 Accolades

-For their single, "Virtual Insanity", the music video for it won Video of the Year and Breakthrough Video at the Video Music Awards, and Alternative/Modern Rock Clip of the Year and the Maximum Vision at the Billboard Music Awards.
+For their music video for "Virtual Insanity", it won Video of the Year and Breakthrough Video at the Video Music Awards; additionally, it won Alternative/Modern Rock Clip of the Year and the Maximum Vision at the Billboard Music Awards.
 The song also earned the band a Grammy Award for Best Performance by a Duo Or Group and the album was nominated for Best Pop Vocal Album.
 Travelling Without Moving has won three best album awards at the MOBO and Japan Gold Disc Awards in 1997, and at the Hungarian Music Awards in 1998.
-Fnac listed the album in its 2008 list The 1000 Best Albums of All Time, in no order.
 Pause & Play ranked the album at number 11 in The 90s Top 100 Essential Albums in 1999.
-Studio Brussel included it in The 500 Greatest Albums of All Time in 2015.
-Vibe called Travelling Without Moving "the most infectious dance record since the 70’s disco revolution", and ranked it at number 42 in its 2013 list The 50 Greatest Albums Since '93.
+Vibe called Travelling Without Moving "the most infectious dance record since the 70's disco revolution", and ranked it at number 42 in its 2013 list The 50 Greatest Albums Since '93.